 The application deadline is February 3, 2014 .
 All application materials, including Part 2 of your application, letters of references, transcripts and test results, must be received in order to be offered an admissions interview.

 Your Statement of Purpose which will help us get to know you as a prospective student.
 The statement of academic purpose should describe your background and previous academic work which includes a general description of the intended field of study (e.g. Bible, Rabbinics, The American Jewish Experience, etc.), your academic career plans and the reasons for pursuing advanced study in the field at the College-Institute.
 The statement of academic purpose should be no more than 1,000 words in length.
-Your Statement, resume and picture should be consolidated into one document that you will be asked to upload.

 Applicants are requested to submit a paper, or chapter of a larger work (published or unpublished), as a sample of their written work.